hsouri/panorama_image/README.md

 The RANSAC steps are:

-- Select four feature pairs (at random), $pi$ from image 1, pi′ from image 2.
+- Select four feature pairs (at random), pi from image 1, pi′ from image 2.
 - Compute homography H between the previously picked point pairs.
 - Compute inliers where SSD(p′i,Hpi)<τ, where τ is some user chosen threshold and SSD is sum of square difference function.
 - Repeat the last three steps until we have exhausted Nmax number of iterations (specified by user) or we found more than some percentage of inliers (Say 90% for example).